 There are a number of SIC codes that are commonly associated with SPVs which can be used to register the new company and are normally accepted by buy-to-let lenders:

-If your company is set up to trade in something other than rental property, there are mortgage lenders that will lend to a ‘trading company’ but the number of lenders and products to choose o the market is Limited.
+If your company is set up to trade in something other than rental property, there are mortgage lenders that will lend to a ‘trading company’ but the number of lenders and products to choose from the market is limited.

 For existing landlords who are considering transferring their properties to any company structure, it is recommended that you seek advice from a specialist accountant before proceeding.